 A simple solution?
 Deploy an online video editor that can streamline your entire video editing workflow.

-While editing video, make a note of where sound effects need to be added if you want to keep your video and audio process separate.
+While editing video, make a note of where sound effects need to be added if you want to keep your video and audio editing process separate.

 These seemingly little details add up to a far more streamlined and enjoyable editing process.